-I saved huge money by living at home.
-I didn’t have to ever worry about paying bills to survive.
+I saved a lot of money by living at home.
+I didn’t have to worry about paying bills to survive.

 I’ve thanked my parents for this by throwing surprise parties and even sending them to the Bahamas one year.
 This was huge.
 I would’ve been buried in debt if I moved away for college.

 To save money and pay for tuition, I always held a job in college.
 I worked construction, started blogging, and even found work on campus (exam invigilator, those guys who catch you cheating!).

 I firmly believe that all students should work because it helps you meet people, make money, and figure out how to manage your time so that you’re not on Facebook all day.